 We’ve just looked at quand même as a guilt-provoking tool.
 Now we’ll see it used more objectively, without the disappointment and disapprobation.

 Bien sûr, Henri sait cuisiner.
-Il dîne parfois au restaurant, quand même.
+Mais il mange parfois au restaurant quand même.
 (Of course, Henry knows how to cook.
-However, he sometimes eats out at a restaurant.)
+But however, he sometimes eats out at a restaurant.)